Open-Typer/Open-Typer/docs-data/pages/Build instructions.md

 Select one of the Qt versions in the installer that is compatable with Open-Typer.

-Finish installing Qt, while making sure to select in the Qt 6.4.3 folder (at the time of writing) Qt 5 Compatability Module, Qt Shader Tools, MinGW and in the Additional Libraries folder, Qt Charts on the "Select Components" page.
+Finish installing Qt, while making sure to select in the folder of the supported Qt version(see the table below) the Qt 5 Compatability Module, Qt Shader Tools, MinGW and in the Additional Libraries folder, Qt Charts on the "Select Components" page.

 **Build (Windows)**